 But it wasn’t Carl, and it wasn’t our relationship.

 My track record for picking a husband was a mess.
-Shakespeare said, “Love is blind,” and I was a living testament to how true that really is.
+Shakespeare said, “Love is blind,” and my past was proof.

 So when Carl and I started to seriously talk about getting married, I started to freak out.
 I didn’t want my romantic heart to talk me into marrying him.
 I wanted to make a good decision, wanted to make the best decision possible.

-It felt like I was getting a tattoo on my forehead, and I wanted to make damn sure it was the right one.
+It felt like I was getting a tattoo on my forehead, and I wanted to make darn sure it was the right one.

 Which, of course caused months and months of the worst anxiety I’ve ever had.